 MDM is effective in organizations which have customer data in many locations and need to standardize and synchronize that data to make it useful.
 MDM is often a big part of the solution for organizations with poor data quality.

-CRM software, or possibly the Sales Force Automation (SFA) software within the CRM suite offers many capabilities to improve sales productivity.
+CRM software, or possibly the Sales Force Automation (SFA) software within the CRM suite offers many capabilities to improve sales performance.
 Sales methodologies integrated within CRM software accelerate sales cycles by providing road maps to get to the destination in the shortest time.
 Using CRM workflow to facilitate sales processes saves time, creates consistency among reps, provides measured visibility and enables predictability.
 Delivering insights based on persona or customer segment, or recommending content based on sales cycle step or stage, reuses intellectual assets and saves salespeople a lot of time.
 Applying customer segmentation to determine profiles and traits of high contribution customers and then identifying look-alike customers with the similar characteristics, but not yet in the top contribution segment, can show growth opportunities for targeted acquisitions.

 Analytics surface key information so sales managers can intervene timely, set targets and forecast future sales performance.
 CRM dashboards are effective in making metrics actionable and top sales management measures include sales to date, sales growth, win rate, average deal size, sales cycle velocity, % of reps achieving quota, pipeline, forecast, sales funnel leakage and sales progress based on operating variables, such as sales per rep, territory, product or line of business.